RadioNinjaPirata/radioninjapirata.github.io/radio_metaltechnical.md

 # Metal Technical

-**Highly technical** instrumental madness!
+Welcome to our **Highly technical** instrumental madness radio station on **Spotify**!
 An outter space outter body experience .::.

+Our radios are dynamic playlists that regenerate with 40 new songs every 2h.
+Play it and you will live a non-stop seamless music experience!

 Listen to the radio bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/1WsT43p9i7ktcndqMrucy7?si=6k4YZPvaRu6OhyX5lDu59w).